wookdev/munged-org/rofl/god.md

 to God in my time of need.
 Although our founding fathers did not know God exactly as we do today, they would never envision an America with no God at all.
-Those who reject God are defiled by their actions and risk spreading their filth to those around them."</p>
+Those who reject God are defiled by their actions and risk spreading their filth to those around them."

 "My thoughts never stray too long away from God.
-At times when God seems farthest away, that is when then God is foremost in my thoughts."</p>
+At times when God seems farthest away, that is when then God is foremost in my thoughts."

-I'm sure now that I will be snickering for weeks at the most innocuous of theistic postings...</p>
+I'm sure now that I will be snickering for weeks at the most innocuous of theistic postings...